[Anaconda×Diagrams] Drawing a configuration diagram using Python

 From here on, this is just a bonus, so if you don't need it, feel free to skip it, but for my own reference, I'll give a brief explanation of the contents

-This should be easy to understand, but here is the process for bringing in the AWS icon.
+This part should be straightforward, but the process for importing AWS icons is as follows.
 The

 from diagrams import Cluster, Diagram, Edge from diagrams.aws.compute import EC2 from diagrams.aws.database import RDS from diagrams.aws.network import VPC, PrivateSubnet, PublicSubnet, CF, ELB from diagrams.aws.security import WAF from diagrams.aws.storage import S3 from diagrams.aws.general import Users, Client